 Before letting your enthusiasm take over and speeding towards the steps, recall to put your dust mask on otherwise breathing will become a problem.

 Anyway, the whole “getting up an active, ash spitting volcano” is a dodgy enterprise.
 But the little concerns that ranged from the health hazards that could be induced by inhaling the sulfur toxins and ashen dust, to the lack of a security ramp that prevents you from falling down the crater, where quickly forgotten.
 They just made this adventure even more fun!
-How often can you tell people that you looked right into the devil's den while getting showered… Click To Tweet
+How often can you tell people that you looked right into the devil's den while getting showered in volcanic ash?
+Click To Tweet

 It is possible to walk around the whole crater, but be aware that there really is no existing security ramp.
 Moreover, the dust clouds cause poor visibility and you might have to stop and close your eyes for a few seconds.
 It can be quite scary at times.